velociroger-pb/Mandalorion/README.md

 Isoforms.filtered.clean.gtf: Alignments of the isoform consensus sequences with small indels removed

 Isoforms.filtered.clean.quant: Number of reads from each supplied fasta file associated with each isoform

+Isoforms.filtered.clean.tpm: Normalized expression values for each supplied fasta file associated with each isoform

+Isoforms.filtered.clean.genes: Isoform groups and gene association

 ## Overview ##